 This First Thanksgiving Day: A Counting Story by Laura Krauss Melmed

-A fun counting book with beautiful illustrations.
-The text is told in a whimsical rhyming pattern alternating back and forth between the pilgrims and Wampanoag friends.
+This is a fun counting book with beautiful illustrations.
+The text in this Thanksgiving read aloud is told in a whimsical rhyming pattern alternating back and forth between the pilgrims and Wampanoag friends.
 As an added bonus each page spread has hidden surprise animals if you look for them.

 One Little, Two Little, Three Little Pilgrims by B.G.
 Hennessey